-A Sandvik Financial Internal Control Framework has been developed and includes key components such as well-defined roles and responsibilities, internal control policy and the risk and control matrix which defines a mandatory minimum of control activities that contribute to the mitigation of risks to acceptable levels.
-The activities include business process controls, IT controls and entity-wide controls focusing on compliance with policies and procedures.
-The process of rolling-out the common framework to the Sandvik entities is nearly completed in Sandvik Mining and Rock Technology and is well underway in the other business areas and Group functions.
+A Sandvik Financial Internal Control Framework has been developed and includes key components such as well-defined roles and responsibilities, internal control procedures and the risk and control matrix which defines a mandatory minimum of control activities that contribute to the mitigation of risks to acceptable levels.
+The process of rolling-out the common framework to the Sandvik entities is completed in Group Functions and Sandvik Mining and Rock Technology and is expected to be completed in 2020 in the other business areas.